ionic-zone/ionic.zone/_drafts/_articles/cli.md

 And when you change something about the plugins your app should use (both Capacitor or Cordova) you have to make sure the plugins get updated in the native projects.

-> updates the native plugins and dependencies based in package.json

 ### `npx cap sync`